 Flexibility, freedom, choice.
 For survey respondents, “control” meant being able to work the way they wanted.

-Lucky for you, remote jobs in marketing that pay well not only exist, but are attainable.
-Here are four common content marketing jobs well-suited for remote work, followed by some tips for getting them:
+Lucky for you, remote marketing jobs that pay well not only exist, but they are attainable.
+Here are four common content marketing remote jobs, followed by some tips for getting them.
+(While you’re at it, find out how much content marketers make in this report.)

 Definition: Someone who writes marketing materials that attract an organic audience